benbilgili/Cypress_Browerstack_Project/README.md

-Cypress_Browserstack_Project
+<h2>Cypress/Browserstack Project</h2>

-This project showcases the integration of Cypress tests with Browserstack to facilitate testing across multiple browsers and devices.
+<h4>This project showcases the integration of Cypress tests with Browserstack to facilitate testing across multiple browsers and devices.</h4>

 **Steps To Replicate:**